Aryakhan81/GreenFoot-2/README.md

 - UserDefaults
 - FirebaseAuth
 - FirebaseDatabase
+- AEXML

-# Weekly Milestones
+# Weekly and Daily Milestones

 ## Week 4 - Usable Build

-### Day 1
+### Monday
 - Install Firebase via CocoaPods
 - Start on the login screen UI

-### Day 2
+### Tuesday
 - Finish up the login screen UI
-- Start and finish the main UI
+- Start the main UI

-### Day 3
+### Wednesday
+- Finish the main UI
-- Start and finish Firebase w/ login
+- Start Firebase w/ login

+### Thursday
+- Finish Firebase w/ login
+- Start the survey UI

+### Friday
+- Work on the survey UI
+- Complete variable analysis

-### Day 4
+### Weekend (overtime)
-- Start the API and JSON
+- Start on the API

+## Week 5 - Finish Features

+### Monday
+- Work on the API request, editing the UI as necesary

+### Tuesday
+- Work on the API request, editing the UI as necesary

-### Day 5
+### Wednesday
-- Finish the API and JSON
+- Finish the API request
+- Start cleaning up the UI

+### Thursday
-- Connect all to the UI
+- Work on the survey UI
-​
+- Start on the XML processing

+### Friday
+- Finish all UIs
-​## Week 5 - Finish Features
+- Finish the XML processing

-​- Add functionality to all the buttons and finish up/add features ​
+### Weekend (overtime)
+- Polish
+- Complete unfinished work

-​## Week 6 - Polish
+## Week 6 - Polish and User Test

+### Monday
+- User test w/ friends
+- Release 0.9.0 to App Store

+### Tuesday
+- Improve UI
+- User test w/ friends
+- Wait for approval (if approval then release 1.0.0)

+### Wednesday
+- Improve UI
+- User test w/ friends
+- Wait for approval (if approval then release 1.0.0 or 1.0.1)

+### Thursday
-- Make the UI look good and do user testing
+- Finish UI
+- User test w/ friends
+- Wait for approval (if approval then release 1.0.1 or 1.0.2)
+- Practice pitch

+### Friday
+- Practice pitch
+- Give pitch at demo day!